-"If she curbs her inner fishwife, she's got the charisma to go far".
+"If she curbs her inner fishwife she's got the charisma to go far."
 (Article 60, Platell, 2022, p.
-19).
+19)

-In extract 1, Rayner is explicitly characterised as harbouring a potentially career-sabotaging "inner fishwife" that requires discipline via self-policing ("curbs").
-The following analysis, in Extract 2, shows how this characterisation was also implicitly alluded to via discursive markers of unrespectability, which deviate from elite masculinised standards.
+In our first extract, Rayner is explicitly characterised as harbouring a potentially career-sabotaging "inner fishwife" that requires discipline via self-policing ("curbs").
+The following analysis reveals how this characterisation was also implicitly alluded to via discursive markers of unrespectability, which deviates from elite masculinised standards.

-"The exchanges between Ms Rayner and Mr Johnson - which take place when leader Sir Keir Starmer is absent - have become a highlight of the Commons calendar, pitching the comprehensive school-educated Labour MP against the Old Etonian".
+"The exchanges between Ms Rayner and Mr Johnson-which take place when leader Sir Keir Starmer is absent-have become a highlight of the Commons calendar, pitching the comprehensive school-educated Labour MP against the Old Etonian."
 (Article 1, Owen, 2022a)

-Historically, in British politics education is structurally embedded in the creation and maintenance of a dominant, White and masculinised, British class hierarchy.
-Access to elite (private) educational institutions is the backbone of inter-generational reproduction and maintenance of social class hierarchies and creates a pathway from educational elitism into professional political careers, particularly for men.
-Extract 2 summons up this history to construct a spectacle that is counted upon to be a battle between opposing, intersecting classed and gendered subjects: "comprehensive" school Rayner versus "old Etonian" (private school) Johnson.

-In the next extract, a contrast structure (Drew, 1990) sets the differential abilities gained from traditional elite fee-paying schooling against the gains derived from modern, public-funded (state) schools.
+Historically, within British politics, education is structurally embedded in the creation and maintenance of a dominant, White, and masculinised British class hierarchy.
+Access to elite (private) educational institutions is the backbone of intergenerational reproduction and maintenance of social-class hierarchies and creates a pathway from educational elitism into professional political careers, particularly for men.
+Extract 2 summons up this history to construct a spectacle which is banked upon a battle between opposing, intersecting classed and gendered subjects: "comprehensive" Rayner versus "Old Etonian" Johnson.
+Here, differential abilities gained from traditional, elite, fee-paying schooling are presented using a contrast structure (Drew, 1990) to set them against gains derived from modern, public-funded (state) schools.

-"One MP said: 'She knows she can't compete with Boris's Oxford Union debating training, but she has other skills which he lacks.'"
+"One MP said: 'She knows she can't compete with Boris's Oxford Union debating training, but she has other skills which he lacks."
 (Article 1, Owen, 2022a)

-A deficit framing (cf. P. R. Brown, 2019; Cushing, 2022) of Angela Rayner's professional capabilities ("she knows she can't compete") to uphold the class-driven status quo where

-"Oxford Union debating training" is prerequisite to a successful British, political career.
-Moreover, Angela Rayner is positioned as having to overcome this deficit by turning to "other skills" that Boris Johnson "lacks".
+A deficit framing (cf. Brown, 2019; Cushing, 2023) of the professional capabilities of Angela Rayner (Extract 3: "she knows she can't compete") is used to uphold the class-driven status quo where "Oxford Union debating training" is prerequisite to a successful British political career.
+Moreover, Angela Rayner is positioned as having to overcome this deficit by turning to "other skills" which he (Boris Johnson) "lacks."
 Given the focal claims and the wider context of this media story, the clear implication is that these skills are linked to the performance of her (hetero)sexuality.

-"The paper likened the claims to a scene from the 1992 erotic thriller Basic Instinct and said she was trying to put the PM "off his stride"".
+"The paper likened the claims to a scene from the 1992 erotic thriller Basic Instinct and said she was trying to put the PM 'off his stride."
 (Article 18, Calvert, 2022)